SLongofono/DaFunc/README.md

 ####lotus_sudoku.hs
 This solves a lotus style sudoku puzzle, given an array representing the starting puzzle.
-We originally wrote it to solve all possible puzzles, but it was far too slow for puzzles with only a few entries filled in.
+We originally wrote it to solve all possible solutions, but it was far too slow for puzzles with only a few entries filled in.